What is Rh immune globulin?

 When is RhIG given?

-• you have some kind of physical trauma or injury (such as a car accident) and get an unmatched blood transfusion
+- you have some kind of physical trauma or injury, such as a car accident

 Once your body makes antibodies, they don’t go away.
-Every time you get pregnant, the risk to your baby is more serious.
+After these antibodies develop, the risk for your baby goes up in future pregnancies.

 What are the risks of RhIG?